 Affiliate Marketing for Beginners

-Affiliate marketing has evolved from a get-rich-quick scheme into something that requires you to build real trust with you audience to reap the rewards of the work that you put in.
+Affiliate marketing has evolved from a get-rich-quick scheme into something that requires you to build real trust with your audience to reap the rewards of the work that you put in.

 While there are many tactics to scale your promotion, the golden rule of affiliate marketing stays the same: only promote products you love and treat your audience like humans.

-Build your own brand, choose products that you love, create authentic content and you will be on your way to building a real source of passive income.
+Build your own brand, create authentic content and you will be on your way to building a real source of passive income.

 Editor's note: This post was originally published in December 2018 and has been updated for comprehensiveness.